Macstar-hub/sloth/README.md

 # Template
 **Note:**
-> :warning: the following has been designated as a template, and additional details will be determined in future sessions.
+> :warning: It should be noted that the mentioned items are merely presented as a template, and final changes may vary based on the specific requirements of each company.
 * The CRD have four sections as follows:

 ## Metadata